adoraa/cSync/Readme.md

 ## Structure

-The landing page is divided into several key sections:
+The landing page is divided into several key sections -

 1. **Header**
     - Logo